biometrixtech/plans/documentation/api_demo.md

 ## VI.
 Miscellaneous Endpoints

 ### Overview & Description
-These APIs provide clients with additional functionality to support their users.
+These APIs provide clients with additional functionality to support their users but do not affect the type of recovery generated for an athlete.

 ### Get Daily Plan